Choose Your Words Carefully Mom They Last Forever

-Do we as Moms know how much power our words wield with our kids?
+Do we, as Moms, know how much power our words wield with our kids?
 We need to remember to choose our words carefully because they DO last forever.

-I mean think about it, the words your Mother spoke to you as a kid, teen, young adult, and even now ring in your ears.
-We often make decisions today based on what our Moms told us as children.
+I mean, think about it, the words your Mother spoke to you as a kid, teen, young adult, and even now ring in your ears.
+Today, we often make decisions based on what our Moms told us as children.

 She was telling us that she had been stressing herself out over a failure she had encountered because she didn’t want her Mother to be disappointed.
-She knew her Mother would tell her that she must do better and that was making her afraid to even tell her Mother she had failed.
+She knew her Mother would tell her that she must do better, which made her afraid even to tell her Mother she had failed.

 But, that was a problem.
-It’s still hard for me to walk away from food on my plate, but, I have taught myself to stop when I am comfortably full.
-I remember eating until my stomach hurt and I would be in pain for hours afterward.
-Of course, my lack of self control was the biggest factor in my weight gain, not my Mother’s words, but they are a factor.
+It’s still hard for me to walk away from food on my plate, but I have taught myself to stop when I am comfortably full.
+I remember eating until my stomach hurt, and I would be in pain for hours afterward.
+Of course, my lack of self-control was the biggest factor in my weight gain, not my Mother’s words, but they are a factor.

-My kids are grown now, I can’t imagine the things I might have said in haste or without thinking that affect them today, as adults.
+My kids are grown now; I can’t imagine what I might have said in haste or without thinking that affects them today as adults.
 I can tell you I had one child who always equated the words “That was dumb.” with the words “You are dumb.”